Irina11-m/My-First-Repo/README_Manual_Testing_Jira_Aeries.md

 The identified bugs are quite severe, since they affect a parent's ability to input and change data that is crucial for the wellbeing and security of the child, namely adding contact information for the student, including student's phone number and updating the list of contacts who afre authorized to act in the benefit of the student.
 Moreover, the submitted data can be temporarily edited, and although, upon page refresh the intially submitted data is kept, this can create confusion and further distrust in the overall confirmation process.

-From a teacher's perspective, no actual bugs have been discovered, since the teachers can perform the setup for the "Confirmation" process, can block a parent from having access to other portal tabs until they finish submitting the "Confirmation"form and they can emulate a parent during the "Confirmation" process.
+From a teacher's perspective, no actual bugs have been discovered, since the teachers can perform the setup for the "Confirmation" process, can block a parent from having access to other portal tabs until they finish submitting the "Confirmation" form and they can emulate a parent during the "Confirmation" process.

 Therefore, the three bugs are critical and must be prioritized for fixing and re-testing and a subsequent regression testing must be done for the entire "Confirmation" process to ensure that no other defects have been produced by the fix applied to the system.